 took place when the site was selected to début the new Volkswagen

-Beetle in a commercial with two new Volkswagen Beetles crossing the
+Beetle in a commercial with two new Volkswagen Beetles crossing the road.

-their new cars.
+new cars.
 I suppose this was the next best thing.

 Elephant into a Beetle?